Lead Emergency Response Officer

 - Setting up and managing an emergence response organisation

-This is a two-day course
+This is a three-day course